Activator: GLU Activation Function as the Core Component of a Vision Transformer: Conclusion

 \section{Conclusion}

-This work introduced an experimental investigation of adopting GLU-based MLPs as a replacement for the attention mechanism, utilizing the modified GLU-based MLPs as the sole process in the design of the core block in transformer architectures.
-The learned gating function, with its element-wise multiplication and linear weight projections, offers a more lightweight and much simpler mechanism to compute the dynamic information filtering that traditional attention is known to implement.
-Additionally, using GLU-based MLPs alone can also provide the learned key-value mapping capability that the feed-forward MLP of the traditional transformer offers separately from attention; thus, a GLU-based MLP such as the GEGLU MLP of this investigation presents a more cohesive computational unit for constructing transformers.
-The proposals of this investigation are strongly supported by the experimental results, which show that GLU MLPs in both configurations of attention replacement and as the only core process can compete with and outperform the baseline architectures, opening the door to utilizing the proposed design in the multitude of tasks and modalities that attention-based transformers were previously the forerunner generalist deep learning central component.
+This work proposed a transformer architecture modification by adopting GLU-based MLPs as a replacement for the traditional MLP and the attention mechanism, utilizing the modified GLU-based MLPs as the sole process in the design of the core block in transformer architectures.
+The learned gating function, with its element-wise multiplication and linear weight projections, offers a significantly more lightweight and much simpler mechanism to compute the dynamic information filtering that traditional attention is known to implement.
+Additionally, using GLU-based MLPs alone can also provide the learned key-value mapping capability that the feed-forward MLP of the traditional transformer offers separately from attention; thus, a GLU-based MLP adopted for this investigation presents a more cohesive computational unit for constructing transformers.
+The proposals of this work are strongly supported by the experimental results, which show that GLU MLPs as the only core process can compete with and outperform the baseline architectures, opening the door to utilizing the proposed design in the multitude of tasks and modalities for which attention-based transformers were previously the forerunner generalist deep learning central component.

 \begin{itemize}

 \item \textbf{Author's emails}

 Abdullah Nazhat Abdullah: nazhat.abdullah@bahcesehir.edu.tr